The Business School

 The University of Aberdeen Business School enjoys a prestigious academic pedigree and an enviable reputation for excellence in research in Business and Management Studies; placing it within the top three universities in the UK.

-Overall, the University of Aberdeen is ranked within the top 1% of universities internationally and boasts 82,500 alumni located across 192 countries throughout the world with a 92% employability record.
+Overall, the University of Aberdeen is consistently ranked within the top 200 universities in the world and boasts 82,500 alumni located across 192 countries throughout the world with a 92% employability record.
 Alumni include five Nobel Prize winners and a number of leading practitioners within their fields.

 The Business School currently hosts students from 45 countries and prides itself on the personalised, student-centred approach of its teaching staff.
 Students learn from innovative tutors and leading experts with research and professional management expertise who are at the cutting edge of contemporary, global business practice.